 The hold a narcissist has on you is only as powerful as you allow it to get.
 You might not be believed in court.
 You might still suffer from abuse after your marriage.
 But you must never take fault for their actions, give into their demands or let them control your life.

-The Micklin Law Group, LLC is a New Jersey law firm specializing in men’s rights & complex divorces .
+The Micklin Law Group, LLC is a New Jersey law firm focusing exclusively on men’s rights & complex divorces.
 Attorney Brad Micklin was recently named to The National Advocates list of Top 100 attorneys from each state.
-Brad has a special expertise in working to help you divorce a narcissist.
+Brad has experience working to help you divorce a narcissist.
 You can read more on this topic by visiting our divorce blog.
 To set up a consultation, call 973-562-0100